OutSystems/docs-product/src/ref/apis/auto/asynchronous-logging-api.final.md

 RequestKey
 :   Type: Text.
     The GUID that identifies the request.
-Use the Request_GetKey action of the RuntimePlatform API to get this value.
+Use the Request_GetKey action of the PlatformRuntime API to get this value.

 ModuleName
 :   Type: Text.
 Mandatory.